skjani314/MessMonetering/README.md

 ## **Project Overview**

-SkillLink is a complaint management system designed to streamline the process of lodging and resolving issues related to mess operations.
-The system has three types of users, each with specific features:
+**SkillLink** is a complaint management system designed to streamline the process of lodging and resolving issues related to mess operations.
+The system supports three types of users, each with specific features:

 ### **1. Student**
 - **Features**:
-  - Raise complaints on various issues with the ability to:
+  - Raise complaints on various issues with options to:
     - Provide descriptions.
     - Attach images.
   - Complaints are forwarded to representatives/coordinators.
-  - View all complaints in a dashboard.
+  - View all complaints on a dashboard.
   - Click on a complaint in the table to view detailed information in a pop-up, including:
     - Images, description, issue, and category.
     - Timeline of the complaint.